SoftwareAG/c8y-releasenotes/content/release-10-18+/announcements-10-18+.md

 Example:
 When executing the following query: `GET {url}/inventory/managedObjects?text=c8y_MajorDevice` only the properties `id`, `name`, `type`, `owner` and `external id` will be examined.

-The change improves the user experience of the text search functionality by returning more relevant managed objects.
+This change improves the user experience of the text search functionality by returning more relevant managed objects.
-At the same time the change improves the Inventory API performance.
+At the same time it improves the Inventory API performance.

 This change will be implemented after a 6-month period at the earliest.